lilaquadrat/design/README.md

 ### Live preview in STUDIO Editor

 When you open the STUDIO Editor, the editor-child.screen.vue will be viewed in an iframe.
 The main site will send the updated content to editor-child.screen.vue.
-The invocation of the content-module will result in the rendered content.
+The invocation of the lila-content-module will result in the rendered content.

 ### Server Rendering on publish